 Back to Natural: A Documentary Film Premiering August 2017 At Martha’s Vineyard Afr Amer Film Festical.
 Motion Graphic Intro.

-"The workshop is necessary for all schools committed to Black healing."
+"The workshop is necessary for all [ committed to] healing."
 Tom M., 28, Student at St. Mary's College

 - In the "Mainstream:" Exploring our reactions to images of hair in the mainstream media.

 - Our Families, Our Selves: Sharing experiences growing up within our families and communities to understand how that has impacted our beliefs about ourselves, our hair, beauty and acceptability.

 - What I Say to Myself: Self-Talk is the internal dialogue that can affect your confidence and self-esteem.
 If we take in negative message from our environment and community about our hair and ourselves, our self-talk may become destructive and undermine our well-being and success.
 Acknowledging the things we say most often to ourselves about our hair, beauty, and worth help us build an important foundation for our wellness.
 In this activity attendees will learn to create positive self-talk statements.

 - Affirming Language: "The word's nappy & beauty don't really go together" (a quote from Back to Natural).
 Attendee's will learn and explore the importance of using affirmative language to talk about hair with ourselves, our children, and within the community.